rwood/fluentmigrator/src/FluentMigrator.SchemaGen/README.md

 Future Ideas
 ------------

+ * Can extract code for all SPs, Views, Functions, User defined types and put them into correct dependency order directories.
+   * Generate code to deleted all removed SPs, Views, Functions and Type objects.
  * Support selective differences so you can slice the changes into different phases.
    * Currently only support table include/exclude selection.
    * Object renaming only (Can then separate out Index/FK renaming changes from the 'real' schema changes).